ChandanaMN246/OS_Lab/README.md

 4.Implement a hierarchy as shown below where third generation terminates first, followed by second, followed by first and then the parent

-5. program to create 2 dissimilar functions and create 4 threads , where each is operated alternately
+5.program to create 2 dissimilar functions and create 4 threads , where each is operated alternately

 6.Compare time taken to call function sequentially to calling in threads in above case  Hint: use clock()